- How to?

 - History of searches

-The ability to perform a search in the editors is an important feature contributing to efficiency.
+Being able to perform a search in the editors significantly improves efficiency.
 WINDEV, WEBDEV and WINDEV Mobile propose a very powerful search module.
 This module is used to find different types of elements in one or more projects.

 The search is performed from the "Find - Replace" pane.